Frequently Asked Dental Questions – Vero Beach, FL

 How often should I plan to see a dentist?

 My tooth no longer hurts.
-Should I still seek professional treatment?
+Should I still seek professional dental treatment?

 Will I need to see a specialist for dental implant placement?

 One of the benefits of visiting Cromer & Cairns Dental is that we provide start-to-finish dental implant treatment in-house.
 This means that because we have a periodontist on staff that you will not need to seek an outside specialist for the minor oral surgery that is required for dental implant placement.